seclorum/tracktionLAB/README.md

 # tracktionLAB

-A repo to serve as the lab for gaining an understanding of the Tracktion framework.
+A repo to serve as a development-oriented lab for gaining an understanding of the Tracktion and JUCE frameworks.

 # links: